How To Apply for VA Pensions

 - Age: The surviving spouse must be 65 or older.

 - Marriage: The deceased spouse’s service would have qualified for Aid and Attendance.

 - Widower: The widow was married to the veteran when the veteran passed away.

 - Documentation: The survivor needs certificates of veteran’s discharge, marriage, and death.

 - Health Need: The survivor needs help with two or more activities of daily living, including:

 Bathing, Dressing, Eating, Toileting, Transferring, and Ambulating Within Home

 Or, the survivor has a diagnosis of dementia or Alzheimer’s;

 - Financial Need: The survivor has less than $123,600 in “Net Worth.”
 See above.

-How can eligible veterans and surviving spouses apply?
+How can eligible veterans and surviving spouses apply for pensions?